 Some time ago, I went to lay on someone’s couch and told them about my stuff.
 I paid for this service and much like a car that needs its oil to be changed, my mind was quite lacking in oil at that time.
 Had you been able to hear my thoughts, they may have sounded like the grating gears of a 1950’s movie in which the getaway car was driven by someone who had never driven before. — driving lessons aside, my mental mechanic listened intently and after the session had come to an end, sharply on the hour, she closed her note book.
 She peered at me from above her old fashioned glasses and gave me the good news: “You, my dear, are depressed!”

-She may as well have informing me that I was expecting and would soon give birth to a tarantula.
+She may as well have told me that I was going to give birth to an alien.

 Now don’t get me wrong.
 I’m all for going to chat to someone who may be able to shed some light on topics such as the occasional lack of confidence (yip, me too), or tell me why my inability to shed body fat, came as a direct result of my poor communications with my father, when I was a child.
 (Oh, you too?)